 - Test third-party applications, websites, or services that integrate with or link to or from MCC systems.

-- Delete, alter, share, retain, or destroy MCC data, or render MCC data inaccessible, or, use an exploit to exfiltrate data, establish command line access, establish a persistent presence on MCC systems, or “pivot” to other MCC systems.
+- Delete, alter, share, retain, or destroy MCC data, render MCC data inaccessible, or use an exploit to exfiltrate data, establish command line access, establish a persistent presence on MCC systems, or “pivot” to other MCC systems.

 Security researchers may: